 By looking at your SOV for each campaign, you can see which ones perform the best and dig into why that was the case.
 Companies can also look at their ad spending on different platforms to see which ones have the greatest impact.

-Not sure where to start?
-Here’s the good news: calculating this isn’t as complicated as it may seem.
+Not sure of where to start?
+Here’s the good news: Calculating this isn’t as complicated as it may seem.
 First, you should determine what metrics you’ll be measuring.

-- 7 share of voice metrics to measure
+- 7 share of voice brand metrics you can measure

 - Organic keywords